-After the user has logged in with his login data, the device checks that the information is correct and displays either an Error page, which sends the users back to the login page, or shows the Start page.
-This page verifies the successful login and redirects the user after a few seconds to the Internet page that the user originally requested.
-Additionally, a small popup window is opened that holds the Status page.
-This page shows the user the current information about his session (e.g., time used so far, sent/received data volumes, and validity period for his account).
-It also offers a link to close the session and stop accounting.
-If a user clicks on this link, the user is sent to the Logoff page, which confirms the successful logout from the Public Spot.
+Additionally, a successful login is followed by a popup window with the Status page.

+- > The Status page shows the user the current information about his session (e.g., time used so far, sent/received data volumes, and validity period for his account).
+It also offers a link to close the session and stop the accounting.
+A user clicking on this link is redirected to the Logout page. - > The Logout page confirms to the user that the logout from the Public Spot was successful.

-The remaining Help and No-proxy pages are isolated pages not related to the remaining login process.
+The remaining Fallback error, Help and No-proxy pages are isolated pages not related to the login process.

-- The No-proxy page is displayed whenever a user tries to connect via HTTP on port 8080 instead of port 80.
-This port is typically used in Intranets for an HTTP proxy.
-Since this proxy is configured with a static IP address in the browser settings, but these can not be configured via DHCP, the user would not be able to reach this proxy in any case.
-The purpose of this page is just to instruct the user to disable the proxy before the user can proceed. - The Help page is only a placeholder in order to represent specific information (e.g., details about the login or where to get vouchers).
-The set of default pages built into the device does not contain a help page.
+- > The Fallback error page appears whenever the device cannot deliver a custom template page and the fallback to the LCOS internal default page is missing.
+Delivery can fail, for example, if you have specified an incorrect file path within the pages table, or if the template page does not exist on the device. - > The No-proxy page is displayed whenever a user tries to connect via HTTP on port 8080 instead of port 80.
+In intranets, port 8080 is typically used for HTTP proxies.
+Since this proxy is configured with a static IP address in the browser settings, but these cannot be configured via DHCP, the user would not be able to reach this proxy.
+The purpose of this page is just to instruct the user to disable the proxy before the user can proceed. - > The Help page is only a placeholder used to embed and display specific information (e.g., details about the login or where to get vouchers) on the remaining authentication pages (e.g. the Welcome page).
+The default pages contain neither a help page nor any link pointing to such a page.
+To use a help page, you must first create a custom template page.